 Advantages and Disadvantages of a Curve

 Grading on a curve has its advantages and drawbacks.
-The advantage of grading on a curve is that it prevents the teacher from inflating all grades and fixes those situations where the test was poorly designed.
+The advantage of grading on a curve is that it prevents the teacher from accidentally using grade inflation and fixes those situations where the test was poorly designed.
+Also in most instances it tends to give poor performing students better grades.
 For example, if 50 percent of the students in the class get an A, this A might not mean much.
 On the other hand, if nobody got above a C, that just means that the test was too hard and not representative of the material taught.
 In that case, the grade curve might help remedy it.

-Some teachers recommend that to avoid creating an environment where students are pitted against one another, test curving should only be done to boost student grades and not deflate them.
+Some teachers recommend that to avoid creating an environment where the entire class is pitted against one another, test curving should only be done to boost student grades and not deflate them as they can have a major effect on students final grades.

 Tanya Mozias Slavin is a former academic and language teacher.
 She writes articles about education and linguistic technology, and has published in the Washington Post, Fast Company, CBC and other places.
 Find her at www.tanyamoziasslavin.com